humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-26-answering-baranovskiys-javascript-quiz.md

     }
     alert(a);

-This strange looking piece of code seems to say, &#8220;if window doesn&#8217;t have a property &#8216;a&#8217;, define a variable &#8216;a&#8217; and assign it the value of 1.&#8221; You would then expect the alert to display the number 1.
+This strange looking piece of code seems to say, &#8220;if window doesn't have a property &#8216;a', define a variable &#8216;a' and assign it the value of 1.&#8221; You would then expect the alert to display the number 1.
 In reality, the alert displays &#8220;undefined&#8221;.
 To understand why this happens, you need to know three things about JavaScript.

 First, all global variables are properties of `window`.
 Writing `var a = 1` is functionally equivalent to writing `window.a = 1`.
 You can check to see if a global variable is declared, therefore, by using the following: